Crab shack-taphouse out, M Bistro in for Montgomery Plaza space

 King Crab Tap closed last week, explaining the cause on Facebook as “a new menu we are launching.”

 Several similar crab-shack-taphouse restaurants have opened trying to replicate the success of Dallas-based Shell Shack, which has an Arlington location.
-But a similar concept in Colleyville, Craft & Crab Seafood House, also recently closed.
+But a similar concept in Colleyville, Craft & Crab Seafood House, also recently closed and will reopen as Dallas Craft Co.
+Kitchen & Community Tap Room.

 When King Crab Tap was reviwed by DFW.com, writer Anna Caplan waited 15 minutes before anyone took her order.
 She described the fried oysters as “behemoths, more batter than oyster” and the fish and chips as “mind-numbingly boring.”